-Results of archeological digs indicate that Native Americans may have used echinacea for over 400 years to treat infections and wounds and as a general cure-all.
+Results of archeological digs indicate that Native Americans may have used echinacea for over 400 years to treat infections and wounds and as a general health therapy.
 Echinacea has also been used throughout history to treat scarlet fever, syphilis, malaria, blood poisoning, and diphtheria.

 Echinacea is one of several herbs that act as immunostimulants which are botanical medicines that help your body fight off illness by bolstering its natural defenses.
 Echinacea is the best-known of these herbs.
 The herb is named for the prickly scales in its large conical seed head, which resemble the spines of an angry hedgehog (echinos is Greek for hedgehog).

 This North American plant kicks your immune system into high gear.
 Echinacea can help cut down the effects of a cold, influenza, or bacterial infection before it can spread in the body.
 It can also shorten the duration and lessen the symptoms of the infection, says Alison Lee, M.D., a pain-management specialist and medical director of an alternative medicine practice in Ann Arbor, Michigan.

 When you take echinacea, your immune system responds immediately.
 It can't sit still.
 Echinacea speeds up the process of phagocytosis and increases the number of white blood cells (natural killer cells) hunting down foreign particles such as viruses and bacteria in your body.